symphonycms/members/README.markdown

 	- Either use the "Smart Setup" tool to autogenerate a compatible members section, or use the "Essentials" section to point to an existing section containing the required fields.
 	- _optional_ In the "Registration" section, specify whether to require activation for newly registered members.
 4. Go to System > Preferences and provide the SMTP Email Library with email credentials.
 This is necessary for activation emails and password resets.

+## Change Log

+1.2.1beta 	- EmailTemplate class incorrectly attempting to set Email->body, when it should be Email->message 1.2beta 	- Initial Release

 ## Usage